moorepants/eme185/content/pages/memos.rst

 each selected group will have to attend the same section.
 If you are willing to switch from attending Thursday to attending Friday or vice versa, then you will have a larger chance of getting the project you want.
-Please indicate in the survey if you can switch sections only if you have no time conflicts.
+Please indicate in the survey if you can switch sections **only if you have no time conflicts**.

 Memo 2: Team Charter [Due: {{ DUE_DATES['mem_02'].strftime('%A, %b %-d, %Y') }}]
 ===================================================================================================